How to Clean Soot Inside Your Home After a Fire

 When your home has recently sustained fire and smoke damage, you need to be cautious, even with no flames present.
 Lingering smoke and soot are present and can be harmful, not only to your home, but to your health as well.
 Knowing this, wait first until it is safe to enter your home, then protect yourself before you begin the cleaning process.

-Wear long clothing that covers your limbs and protective gear.
-This includes goggles, a mask, and rubber gloves.
+- Wear long clothing that covers your limbs and protective gear including goggles, a mask, and rubber gloves.
 The goggles will keep smoke particles and other debris out of your eyes and the mask will prevent you from breathing in harmful elements.
 The gloves are important because the natural oils in your hand can worsen soot damage.
 With gloves, you can handle soot-damaged objects and surfaces without causing additional harm.

 Vacuum Loose Particles